melsem/opi-zero-cyberwrt/README.md

 # OrangePi-zero, OrangePi-R1 MMC or spi-flash-16Mb.
-Stable openwrt-v22.03.6
+Stable openwrt-v22.03.6.
+ - Images can be collected for "MMS" or for spi-flash.
+ - By checking in "make menuconfig" > Target Images > SPI flash size for firmware image.
+ -
 - * There is a "boot-config" utility to configure the boot configuration.
 - * Web utility "boot-config": 192.168.10.1/boot
 - * Console: